GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-state-tokens/index.md

 For more detail about the JavaScript calls in this example, see [Sample API usage](https://web.dev/articles/trust-tokens#sample_api_usage).
 {% endAside %}

-## Is tooling available for Privacy State Tokens?
+## Is tooling available for Private State Tokens?

 Chrome DevTools turns on inspection from the Network and Application tabs.
 Read more about this [DevTools integration](/blog/new-in-devtools-89/#trust-token) and about [Private State Tokens](/docs/privacy-sandbox/private-state-tokens/).